Baby bank accounts

 Can you open a bank account for a baby?

-Some banks and credit unions provide accounts especially for children less than 18 years of age.
-You can open any such account in your baby’s name, provided you and your baby meet some basic eligibility criteria.
+Yes, some banks and credit unions provide accounts for children under 18.
+You can open any such account in your baby’s name, provided you (as the parent or legal guardian) and your baby meet some basic eligibility criteria.

 A typical baby account provides some level of interest, with some accounts letting you earn bonus interest as well.
 Baby bank accounts tend not to charge ongoing account-keeping fees.
 However, they may come with some depository requirements along with restrictions on withdrawals.